zipvilization/Zipvilization/world/time/index.md

 > How many days?

-> How long until my City matures?
+> How long until my Farm matures?

 Those are useful questions.

-Interfaces can provide estimates.
+SolumTools and the interfaces built above it can provide Human-readable estimates.

-But an estimate derived from observed block timing is not the canonical rule.
+But those estimates remain translations.

 The canonical rule remains: